-On the 2nd of July 2018, the new Child Care Subsidy (CCS) system came in to affect.
-The new Child Care Subsidy replaced Child Care Benefit (CCB) and Child Care Rebate (CCR) with a single, means-tested subsidy.
-Childcare Benefit Childcare Subsidy (July 2018) Childcare Rebate Child Care Subsidy is designed to provide more assistance to low and middle-income families.
+On the 2nd of July 2018, the Child Care Subsidy (CCS) system came in to affect.
+The Child Care Subsidy replaced Child Care Benefit (CCB) and Child Care Rebate (CCR) with a single, means-tested subsidy.
+Childcare Subsidy is designed to provide more assistance to low and middle-income families.

-Many families out of pocket cost Child Care fees have fallen between $20 – $30 per week under this new system.
+Many families out of pocket cost Child Care fees have fallen between $20 – $30 per day under the CCS system.

 Who is eligible?

 Some basic requirements must be satisfied for an individual to be eligible to receive Child Care Subsidy for a child.
 These include:

 - The child/ren must 13 years old or younger and not attending high school (some exceptions do apply)

 - All children must be up to date with their immunisations.
 You will be required to provide a copy of the statement to the service at least every six months.